Pattern Calculator — Number Pattern Finder & Solver

 Using this sequence pattern calculator takes just three steps:

 - Enter your numbers — type at least 3 values separated by commas or spaces (e.g., "2, 6, 18, 54" or "1 4 9 16 25").
-You can enter up to 30 terms.
+Up to 60 terms are accepted, and fractions such as 1/2 are read as fractions rather than as the number 1.

 Below the results you will also find a difference table — a powerful tool for number sequence pattern analysis that shows first, second, and third differences at a glance.
+When no rule fits every term, the table opens automatically and the solver names the exact term that breaks the pattern.

 What Number Sequence Patterns Can This Tool Find?